xzyaoi/uzh-info2-cheatsheet/src/datastructures/redblacktree.md

 This article clarifies what is taught about red black tree in the lecture.

+Red Black Trees is a form of self balancing Binary Search Trees, that any given time, has height at most 2log(n+ 1).

-## The root is black
+## The root is always Black.

-In this course, the root of a red black tree is always black.
+In this data structure, the root of a Red Black Tree is always black.
 This is a property of the red black tree that is taught in the lecture.
-For red black tree that you encounter in exercises and exams, the root is black.
+For red black tree that you encounter in exercises and exams, the root is must always be black to be valid.

+Further to understanding Binary Search Trees, I would reccomend first looking at the following 2 videos.
+Although some variations in the design and explanation, if you understand their properties and how they work, u will be able to understand the questions asked:

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=qvZGUFHWChY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=qA02XWRTBdw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>